YB Music

 According to scholar K.E.
-Goldschmitt, the label played a "nurturing role" in the rising popularity of popular and electronic music on the Sao Paulo scene in the early 2000s.
+Goldschmitt, the label played a "nurturing role" in the rising popularity of popular and electronic music on the São Paulo scene in the early 2000s.

 The record company also joins the "Retomada" of Brazilian cinema by releasing the soundtrack for the film O Invasor by Instituto, as well as scoring in its studios the soundtracks for O Redentor (2004), A Mulher do Meu Amigo (2008), A Mulher Invisível (2009), Garcia (2010), O Homem do Futuro (2011) among others.